Contents

 - Indoor effect: stable conditions emphasize serve and return quality; Greenset yields a flat bounce and rewards early contact.

-- Court speed: medium-fast; ace rate above the annual hard-court mean.
+- Court speed: medium-fast; ace rate above the annual hard-court mean, especially in evening sessions.

-- Schedule: a short gap after the Paris Masters highlights recovery and micro-load management.
+- Schedule: a short gap after the Paris Masters highlights recovery, load management and minor injuries.

 Measurable levers